pingcap/docs/tools/dm/manually-handling-sharding-ddl-locks.md

         }
         ```

-7. Use `show-dd-locks` to confirm if the DDL lock is unlocked successfully.
+7. Use `show-ddl-locks` to confirm if the DDL lock is unlocked successfully.

     ```bash
     » show-ddl-locks test